Get Tech Tips

-This article is written by technician and HVAC School community star Kenneth Casebier… Thanks Kenneth!
+This article was written by technician and HVAC School community star Kenneth Casebier.
+Thanks, Kenneth!

-When looking at replacing a single phase A/C motor with an aftermarket motor from your van, there’s a few things you should know and pay attention to.
+When looking at replacing a single-phase A/C motor with an aftermarket motor from your van, there are a few things you should know and pay attention to.

-First, the factory OEM motor is always going to be the best option especially when talking about blower motors in a furnace or fan coil unit as that motor was specifically designed for the static pressure and application of the unit.
-Sometimes this isn’t always an option and for those times there’s a few guidelines that will aid in ensuring the motor of choice will be a good decision for both the tech and the consumer.
+First, the factory OEM motor will always be the best option, especially when replacing blower motors in a furnace or fan coil unit.
+That motor was specifically designed for the static pressure and application of the unit.
+Sometimes, that isn’t always an option.
+For those times, there are a few guidelines that will aid in ensuring that the motor of choice will be a good decision for both the tech and the consumer.

-The first hard fast rule when selecting a motor is going to be frame and size.
-The frame of the motor needs to match the application, the last thing you want to do is modify a piece of equipment just to install a motor that may fail because of improper installation and now the equipment may not accommodate the right motor because of the modifications made.
-The actual depth of a condenser fan motor is very important as an aftermarket motor where the body of the motor is taller than the original, it can create a situation where the blade wont be positioned properly in the cabinet/shroud leading to incorrect amounts of airflow and potentially causing issues with obtaining the correct amp draws for reliable performance.
-Blade position can be EXTREMELY important to condenser airflow and should be carefully considered especially when up-sizing the HP of a motor.
+The first hard, fast rule when selecting a motor is going to be frame and size.
+The frame of the motor needs to match the application; the last thing you want to do is modify a piece of equipment just to install a motor that may fail because of improper installation.
+Then, the equipment may not accommodate the right motor because of the modifications made.
+The actual depth of a condenser fan motor is very important, as an aftermarket motor may have a taller body than the original and can create a situation where the blade won't be positioned properly in the cabinet/shroud, leading to incorrect amounts of airflow and potentially causing issues with obtaining the correct amp draws for reliable performance.
+Blade position can be EXTREMELY important to condenser airflow and should be carefully considered, especially when up-sizing the HP of a motor.

 The next most important consideration is amps.
 The amp draws need to be similar to the factory motor.
-Always check the data plate as the motor you’re removing may have been changed with an improperly matched motor thus why you are there now.
-A good rule to follow is keep amp draws within + or – 5% of the original but as close as possible or exact is a best practice.
-You have to keep in mind the blade, blower wheel, and duct work or shroud are going to affect the ability to properly load up a motor.
-If you choose a motor too far out of specs for the application you may find yourself in a potential situation for a prematurely failing motor.
+Always check the data plate, as the motor you’re removing may have been changed with an improperly matched motor, thus why you are there now.
+A good rule to follow is to keep amp draws within +/– 5% of the original—but as close as possible or exact is a best practice.
+You have to keep in mind that the blade, blower wheel, and ductwork or shroud will affect the ability to load up a motor properly.
+If you choose a motor too far out of specs for the application, you may find yourself in a potential situation for a prematurely failing motor.

-An example of this would be if you have a failed OEM ¼ hp motor, a “like” 1/3 hp would be an acceptable option, however a ½ or ¾ hp motor may work but will likely cause size issues and will be more costly to operate for the end user and therefore a bad choice.
+An example of this would be if you have a failed OEM 1/4 hp motor, a “like” 1/3 hp would be an acceptable option.
+However, a 1/2 or 3/4 hp motor may work but will likely cause size issues and will be more costly to operate for the end-user.
+Therefore, it is a bad choice.

-The last major consideration when selecting a replacement motor is RPM, in PSC motors you want the match to be exact.
-A 1075 RPM PSC motor is 6 pole motor with a synchronous speed of 1200 RPM and a 825 RPM motor is an 8 pole pole motor with a synchronous speed of 900 RPM.
-Some motor manufacturers will use slightly different RPM ratings such as 1100 vs. 1075 but this is still a 6-pole motor and the 1075 can replace the 1100.
+The last major consideration when selecting a replacement motor is RPM.
+In PSC motors, you want the match to be exact.
+A 1075 RPM PSC motor is a 6-pole motor with a synchronous speed of 1200 RPM, and an 825 RPM motor is an 8-pole motor with a synchronous speed of 900 RPM.
+Some motor manufacturers will use slightly different RPM ratings, such as 1100 vs. 1075, but this is still a 6-pole motor, and the 1075 can replace the 1100.

-Additionally it is good to look at the bearing type used when replacing with ball bearings having a longer life but often noisier than sleeve bearings.
-Also consider the ambient temperature rating of the motor and chooser higher temp rated motors in more extreme ambient conditions where appropriate.
+Additionally, it is good to look at the bearing type used when replacing; ball bearings have a longer life but are often noisier than sleeve bearings.
+Also, consider the ambient temperature rating of the motor and choose higher temp rated motors in more extreme ambient conditions where appropriate.

-Always use the proper sized capacitor when replacing a motor and it is a good idea to replace capacitors with motors as a precaution.
+Always use the properly sized capacitor when replacing a motor, and it is a good idea to replace capacitors with motors as a precaution.

-Remember, no after market motor is going to be an “EXACT” replacement and for that reason I always recommend the factory OEM when possible.
-In extreme temperatures I know getting the equipment operational can be a driving factor in the decision making process and I’ve even “loaned” a motor to someone until I could order and return with the OEM.
-This can incur extra costs to the owner but it’s still better and sometimes cheaper in the long run than leaving an improperly applied motor in a system.
+Remember, no aftermarket motor will be an “EXACT” replacement, and for that reason, I always recommend the factory OEM when possible.
+In extreme temperatures, I know getting the equipment operational can be a driving factor in the decision-making process, and I’ve even “loaned” a motor to someone until I could order and return with the OEM.
+This can incur extra costs to the owner, but it’s still better—and sometimes cheaper—in the long run than leaving an improperly applied motor in a system.